 9 Sep 1793 the Europa, Commodore Ford, and some of the smaller vessels on the Jamaica station, took on board British troops at Port-Royal, which arrived off Jérémie, St.-Domingo 19 Sep.
 The Penelope, Iphigenia and Hermoine were sent to the Bay des Flamands with orders to capture French merchant vessels, ten being brought away, mostly laden with colonial produce.

 21 Sep 1793 the Europa and some of the smaller vessels proceed to the port of Cape-Nicolas-Mole which was surrendered to the British Government.
 12 Oct the Penelope and Iphigenia, arrived from Jamaica with more troops.

-31 Jan 1799, sailed with the Haarlem and Pallas, from the Cove of Cork with troops for Portugal.
+31 Jan 1799 departed with the Haarlem and Pallas, from the Cove of Cork with troops for Portugal.

-8 May 1800, Portsmouth, sailed with the Regulus, Roebuck, Druid, and Ceres, armed en flute, for the eastward, to fetch troops for the expedition.
+8 May 1800 Portsmouth, departed with the Regulus, Roebuck, Druid, and Ceres, armed en flute, for the eastward, to fetch troops for the expedition.

-22 May 1800, Plymouth, sailed with the Thisbe, with the 2d, or Queen's regiment, on board.
+22 May 1800 Plymouth, departed with the Thisbe, with the 2d, or Queen's regiment, on board.
 They have sealed orders, not to be opened till off the Lizard.
 All their heavy baggage and women are left behind.

 2 Mar 1801 the landing troops from the squadron in Aboukir bay, where the French were already in a position.